-All Rayward Apparel products are UPF 50+.
-This provides ‘Excellent’ UV protection, allowing less than 1/50th of the sun’s harmful rays to penetrate the shirt.
-In summary, if you are often outdoors and want to prioritize your health a quality shirt for sun protection is certainly worth it.
+All Rayward Apparel products are UPF 30+.
+This provides ‘Very Good’ UV protection, allowing only a small fraction of the sun’s harmful rays to penetrate the shirt.
+In summary, if you are often outdoors and want to prioritize your health, a quality shirt for sun protection is certainly worth it.

-On the other hand, lets say your alternative is to simply stay shirtless and use sunscreen.
-From a skin protection standpoint, if you are using an SPF 50 sunscreen you are receiving the same protection as a UPF 50 shirt (make sure the sunscreen is always ‘broad-spectrum).
+What if your alternative is to simply stay shirtless and use sunscreen?
+From a skin protection standpoint, if you are using an SPF 50 sunscreen, for example, you are receiving the same protection as a UPF 50 shirt (make sure the sunscreen is always ‘broad-spectrum).
 However, to stay completely protected you need to make sure you re-apply your sunscreen at least every two hours.
 This time frame is even shorter when swimming or exercising.
 Sunscreen naturally fades and washes off, so reapplication is critical to maintain the proper level of protection.

 Alternatively, a shirt with sun protection is always going to be broad-spectrum, never needs re-application, and the UPF value won’t wash out.
 The downside is obviously that you need to wear a shirt, especially if it’s an extremely hot beach day.
 Luckily, while most sun shirts are extremely protective, they can also be lightweight and breathable allowing you to stay comfortable even on the hottest of days.